-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 He was asked about a crisis at a news conference in Zurich on Monday.

-Mr. SEPP BLATTER (President, FIFA): Crisis, what is a crisis?
+NORRIS: Crisis, what is a crisis?
 If somebody of you would describe to me what there is a crisis, then I would answer.
 Football is not in a crisis.

-Well, joining us from Zurich is sports reporter Alex Capstick of the BBC.
+SIEGEL: Well, joining us from Zurich is sports reporter Alex Capstick of the BBC.
 And Alex, would you say FIFA in a crisis?

-He thinks he's the man to lead them out of the choppy waters, as he described them, and the members have trusted him in that.
+NORRIS: He thinks he's the man to lead them out of the choppy waters, as he described them, and the members have trusted him in that.

 Now, shortly after his re-election, Blatter moved towards one change for FIFA: Rather than letting only the 24 members of the executive committee vote on which countries get to host the World Cup, he would have all 208 soccer federations vote.
 Is that likely to be an improvement or just more opportunity for vote-selling?

-The executive committee will make up a short list, but they won't recommend any of them, and the 208 national associations will sit down and decide what to do, who should get the World Cup.
+NORRIS: The executive committee will make up a short list, but they won't recommend any of them, and the 208 national associations will sit down and decide what to do, who should get the World Cup.

-The president of the German football federation has called upon FIFA to re-examine its award of those games to Qatar.
+SIEGEL: The president of the German football federation has called upon FIFA to re-examine its award of those games to Qatar.
 Is there any serious possibility of the federation revisiting that and changing the site of the games, or once they make a decision, is it obviously going to stick?

-But now the head of the German federation has asked for that process to be revised, and FIFA will have to answer his question.
+NORRIS: But now the head of the German federation has asked for that process to be revised, and FIFA will have to answer his question.

 SIEGEL: Alex Capstick of the BBC, thanks for talking with us.

-Mr. CAPSTICK: Thank you.
+NORRIS: Thank you.

 SIEGEL: Alex Capstick, a sports reporter for the BBC, spoke to us from Zurich, where FIFA today re-elected president Sepp Blatter by an overwhelming majority.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.